Asymptotic dimension and the disk graph I: Gromov boundary in the case of handlebodies

-A hyperbolic geodesic metric space $X$ admits a \emph{Gromov boundary}.
-This boundary is a topological space on which the isometry group of $X$ acts as a group of homeomorphisms.
+A hyperbolic geodesic metric space $Y$ admits a \emph{Gromov boundary}.
+This boundary is a topological space on which the isometry group of $Y$ acts as a group of homeomorphisms.
+In this section we explicitly determine the Gromov boundary of the superconducting disk graph ${\cal S\cal D\cal G}={\cal S\cal D\cal G}(\partial H)$ for a handlebody $H$ of genus $g\geq 2$.
+Recall that the boundary $\partial H$ of such a handlebody $H$ is a closed oriented surface of genus $g$.

-Let ${\cal L}$ be the space of all \emph{geodesic laminations} on $\partial H$ equipped with the \emph{coarse Hausdorff topology}.
+Let ${\cal L}$ be the space of all \emph{geodesic laminations} on $\partial H$ (for some fixed hyperbolic metric) equipped with the \emph{coarse Hausdorff topology}.
 In this topology, a sequence $(\mu_i)$ converges to a lamination $\mu$ if every accumulation point of $(\mu_i)$ in the usual Hausdorff topology contains $\mu$ as a sublamination.
-Note that the coarse Hausdorff topology on ${\cal L}$ is not $T_0$, but its restriction to the subspace $\partial {\cal C\cal G}\subset {\cal L}$ of all minimal geodesic laminations which fill up $\partial H$ is Hausdorff.
-The space $\partial {\cal C\cal G}$ equipped with the coarse Hausdorff topology can naturally be identified with the Gromov boundary of the curve graph \cite{H06}.
+Note that the coarse Hausdorff topology on ${\cal L}$ is not $T_0$, but its restriction to the subspace $\partial {\cal C\cal G}\subset {\cal L}$ of all minimal geodesic laminations which fill up $\partial H$ (i.e. which intersect every simple closed geodesic transversely) is Hausdorff.
+The space $\partial {\cal C\cal G}$ equipped with the coarse Hausdorff topology can naturally be identified with the Gromov boundary of the curve graph ${\cal C\cal G}$ of $\partial H$ \cite{K99,H06}.

+Let ${\rm Map}(H)$ be the \emph{handlebody group}, which is defined to be the subgroup of the mapping class group ${\rm Mod}(\partial H)$ of the boundary surface consisting of all isotopy classes of diffeomorphisms which extend to diffeomorphisms of $H$.
+The group ${\rm Map}(H)$ acts on the graph ${\cal S\cal D\cal G}$ as a group of simplicial automorphisms.